 Volunteers of America Oklahoma reaches out to over 2,000 Oklahomans every month by providing affordable senior housing, residential support for individuals with intellectual disabilities and assisting individuals at the risk of homelessness.

-Volunteers of America of Oklahoma's purpose is to respond to Oklahomans in need and to create opportunities for people to experience the joy of serving others.
+Volunteers of America Oklahoma's purpose is to respond to Oklahomans in need and to create opportunities for people to experience the joy of serving others.

 Ministry of Service